-So it stands to reason that picking out a gift for such a rider should be carefully considered.
+So it stands to reason that picking out a gift for a motorbiker of this ilk should be carefully considered.
 And it’s with that in mind, that this list of gifts for motorcyclists (most of which are practical) has been composed.

 First on the list is the ever-enduring and trusty gift idea – a book.